abridged/collabland-dev/blog/token-gating-for-developers.md

 The endpoint accepts two parameters:

 - `account` - The wallet address of the user.
-- `rules` - The token gating rules that specifies the assets that qualify a user.
+- `rules` - The token gating rules that specify the assets that qualify a user.

 For each rule, Collab.Land will return a response indicating whether or not the rule has been granted or denied for the user.
 Here’s a sample request to the Collab.Land `/access-control` endpoint: